StjepanPoljak/sikso2/README.md

 ```
 DEFAULT_LOAD_ADDR=0x0600
-DEFAULT_ZERO_PAGE=0x0
+DEFAULT_STACK_ADDR=0x0200
-DEFAULT_PAGE_SIZE=256
+DEFAULT_RAM_SIZE=8192
 DEFAULT_DUMP_MEM_COLS=5
 ```

 You can, of course, change these to your preference.
-Note that some of them are still not fully functional, such as `DEFAULT_ZERO_PAGE`, as emulator still does run-time checks for `0x00` to `0xFF` address range in certain places.
+Note that some of them are still not fully functional.

 Debug and trace options that can be removed include: